 Aside from the holidays in December, Black Friday is one of the largest online shopping days of the year.
 A whopping $7.4 billion was spent on Black Friday in 2019 and the number raised to $9 billion in 2020.
-This is a 21.6% increase from 2019 and it is expected to be even higher this year in 2021.
+This is a 21.6% increase from 2019 and it is expected to be even higher this year.

 This raise in online shopping sales may be a result of the pandemic, forcing more people to replace the once normal in-store shopping experience.
 Another trend we’re seeing from more consumer sales moving online is social media shopping.